 Dr. Karnes completed a Bachelor's degree in Psychology, a Master's degree in Health Psychology, and a Doctorate in Health Science at the University of Wisconsin - Milwaukee prior to joining the Psychology Department at the University of Wisconsin-Whitewater in 2013.
 Her research interests are in disease prevention and health promotion.
 Specific research activities include the development and testing of web-based programming to increase health behaviors such as physical activity.
 Dr. Karnes teaches general coursework in psychology, and plans to assist with development of courses emphasizing health psychology.

 Dr. Kimberly Knesting-Lund (Associate Professor)

 Dr. Knesting-Lund came to UW-Whitewater in 2011.
 She has a Ph.D. in Educational Psychology with an emphasis in School Psychology from Indiana University.
 Dr. Knesting-Lund teaches undergraduate courses in introductory psychology, field training in psychology, and psychology of women.
-She teaches graduate courses in the foundations of school psychology, behavioral therapy, and cognitive behavioral therapy.
 Her research focuses on supporting students, school completion through the prevention of high school dropout and school-based supports for sexual minority youth.

 Dr. Roger Knight (Lecturer)